jefimh/OutFast/README.md

 1. Look at this week's [posted issues](https://gits-15.sys.kth.se/inda-22/help/issues).
 Are other students asking about your problem?
 2. If not, post a question yourself by creating a [New Issue](https://gits-15.sys.kth.se/inda-22/help/issues/new).
 Add a descriptive title, beginning with "Task *x*: *summary of problem here*"
 3. Ask a TA in person during the [weekly lab](https://queue.csc.kth.se/Queue/INDA).
-Check your schedule to see when next lab is.
+Check your schedule to see when the next lab is.

 We encourage you to discuss with your course friends, but **do not share answers**!

 ### 🏛 Assignment
 In the earlier days of computing, [text based adventure games](https://en.wikipedia.org/wiki/Interactive_fiction) were a popular form of entertainment, and captured the imagination of many budding programmers.
 In the [src](src) folder you can find some code for a very rudimentary game, and you should begin by playing and exploring this game.
-You can play the game by going to the [src](src) folder in your terminal and typing
+You can play the game by going to the [src](src) folder in your terminal and typing:
 ```bash
 javac Game.java
 java Game
 ```

+> **Assistant's note:** If you have a version of Java less that 14 then you will get a compile error linked to the Switch
+> statement in `CommandParser.java` (see below).
+Ric did when he tested this code.
+The solution is to goto https://www.oracle.com/java/technologies/downloads/
+>  and update your runtime.
+You can always check your version of Java in the terminal by typing `$ java --version`

 Once you have played the game and explored what you can do (which is not a lot) take a look in the source code and try to understand how the game works.
 You don't need to understand everything, but the comments in the code should hopefully explain the most important parts.
 In the `parse` method of the `CommandParser` class you will also find